The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 I’m certain I’m not the only one cleaning grandmother’s pie pan this week.
 It’s almost Thanksgiving, a time to give thanks for the bounty in our lives.
 It’s a time to enjoy friends, family, football, and food!
-I love the traditional Thanksgiving feast – turkey and dressing, green bean casserole, candied yams, cranberry sauce, and of course pumpkin pie.
-Not just any pumpkin pie but grandmother’s recipe pumpkin pie baked in her 1950’s clear glass Pyrex pie pan.
+I love the traditional Thanksgiving feast of turkey and dressing, green bean casserole, candied yams, cranberry sauce, and of course pumpkin pie.
+Not just any pumpkin pie but my grandmother’s recipe pumpkin pie baked in her 1950’s clear glass Pyrex pie pan.
 It wouldn’t be Thanksgiving without it.

 Grandma’s pie pan only gets used once a year at Thanksgiving.
 I must be honest; I didn’t clean it as thoroughly as I should’ve last year, might have been in a hurry to watch football or maybe it was the Pinot Grigio, but not to worry, I know how to clean it.